Relationship Drama

 Damaging Conflict

-Healthy marital conflict easily slips from goal focused conversation to ruthless competition, using cutting words that hurt and sever bonds (2015, Murphy).
+Healthy marital conflict easily slips from goal focused conversation to ruthless competition, using cutting words that hurt and sever bonds (Murphy, 2015).
 Emotional driven conflicts stoop to unthinkable lows, defining success by the flesh damaged from the verbal barbs.
 When sharp words draw blood, a moment of satisfaction is enjoyed.
 At least at first.
 However, later, when the nastiness settles, often regret reminds that the ultimate goal of closeness was forsaken for a momentary notch in the win column.

+Alan E. Fruzzetti in his book The High Conflict Couple warns that, “Destructive conflict in couples corrodes relationships and makes both partners miserable” (Fruzzetti, 2006).
 Explosive relationships are complex.
 The involved individuals are complicated, and the changing dynamics are difficult to predict.
-Even though research can’t identify a simple remedy for every couple, we can recognize common factors, beliefs, and histories.
+Even though research canโ€™t identify a simple remedy for every couple, we can recognize common factors, beliefs, and histories.
 Only with an ample understanding can we explore a variety of skills to tame emotions and find creative resolutions.

 Conflict Can Exist in Happy Relationships

-David Schulz and Stanley Rodgers warn, “to close one’s eyes to disagreement and conflict in intimate partnerships, to pretend that a happy marriage is one that is conflict free, and to withdraw from any disagreement is to retard the growth of a partnership” (1980, p.
+David Schulz and Stanley Rodgers warn, “to close oneโ€™s eyes to disagreement and conflict in intimate partnerships, to pretend that a happy marriage is one that is conflict free, and to withdraw from any disagreement is to retard the growth of a partnership” (Schulz & Rodgers, 1980, p.
 60).

-Neuroticism and Drama Relationships
+โ€‹Neuroticism and Drama Relationships

 Personality types matter.
 Whether we are easy going or overly sensitive, our approach brings blessings and obstacles.
-Research has found that neuroticism in one or both of the spouses is a consistent predictors of marital distress (McGonagle, Kessler, & Schilling, 1992).
+Research has found that neuroticism in one or both of the spouses is a consistent predictors of marital distress (McGonagle et al, 1992).
+Relationship enjoyment is still possible even when neuroticism scores are high.
+A diagnostic label is just a label, designed to bring more information to the table, understanding our own propensities guides mindful action.

 Neuroticism is a trait disposition that experiences high levels of negative affects (anger, anxiety, self-consciousness, irritability, emotional instability, and depression).
 People with elevated neuroticism scores respond poorly to environmental stress.
 Mundane events spike stress, ramping up responses.
 At high levels of arousal, the biological system contracts, narrowing creative responses, focusing on actions that reduce the immediate discomfort.